 How to Reset When a Child’s T1D Management Takes a Toll Your Relationship

 “You have to fly home now!” was all I could say before bursting into uncontrollable sobs.
 “Austin has diabetes.”

-My worst nightmare had come true — my 5-year-old son was just diagnosed with the same disease that claimed my brother’s life when he was eight years old and has afflicted my sister since she was sixteen.
+My worst nightmare had come true—my 5-year-old son was just diagnosed with the same disease that claimed my brother’s life when he was 8 years old and has afflicted my sister since she was 16.
 We had been in New Jersey that weekend celebrating my mother’s birthday when my suspicions began to mount, but I kept them to myself.
 On Sunday afternoon I drove our three children home to Connecticut, while my husband flew to Florida for a business trip.

 By Monday afternoon I could contain my suspicions no longer.
 I purchased a urine test kit at the pharmacy and made the diagnosis myself, in the first-floor powder room of my Connecticut home.
 Urine testing for diabetes wasn’t new to me—because of my family history, I had done hundreds of tests over the years, both as a child and later, as an expectant mother.

 The nurse shepherded my son and me into the pediatrician’s office while my other two children waited in the waiting room.
 She attempted to allay my fears with comforting words, but I knew.
 And the meter knew.
 We had entered a new reality.

 “You caught it early… his blood sugar is only 387… no ketones… no need for hospitalization… here’s the address of an endocrinologist… you have an appointment tomorrow.”
 The doctor’s words rang out in muffled tones, as if through a tunnel.
 No insulin?
 No hospitalization?
 The irregularity of what he was proposing didn’t feel right, but nothing felt right about this so I tried to suppress my fears for my son’s safety.